gennaro-tedesco/archimede/README.md

 </h3>

-Unobtrusive, fast and informative: `archimede` is the project directory information fetcher.
-Whether it is a new git project or old legacy code, visualise a quick summary of project structure, files composition, disk space and status.
+The unobtrusive, fast and informative project information fetcher.
+Whether it is a new git project or old legacy code, visualise a quick summary of directory structure, files composition, disk space and status.

 ## Installation